How to Respond When Your Partner Discloses Jealousy or Insecurity [Polyamory Conversation Cards #12]

 In my experience, very often what submissives want more than anything is to feel truly seen and known by their Dominants.
 Another thing that is very often important to submissives is to feel taken care of.
 The love language of gifts gives you, as a Dominant, tonnes of opportunity to provide for these basic and important needs.

 So pay attention to what your submissive likes!
 Listen for cues, watch the things they lust after or buy for themselves.
 Take note of things like any favourite colours, foods, hobbies or artists.
-That way, when you have cause to buy them a present – for a special occasion or “just because” – you can get them something really perfect.
+That way, when you’re looking for gifts for a submissive partner, for a special occasion or “just because,” you can get them something really perfect.

 Is your submissive always working hard and barely taking time for themselves?
-You could give them a gift which says “I’m giving you permission to relax” – say, a nice bath bomb or the latest issue of their favourite magazine?
+You could give them a gift which says “I’m giving you permission to relax.”
+A nice bath bomb or the latest issue of their favourite magazine?
 Perhaps the heating in their apartment is wonky, so you buy them a big snuggly blanket to keep them warm on cold days.
 Have they been wanting to write more?
 A beautiful notebook might be the perfect present.

-Sexy gifts are also a great option, if your relationship includes sex!
-Why not surprise your submissive with a new vibrator, masturbator, or super pretty dildo?
-They’ll think of you fondly every time they use it!
+Sexy gifts such as sex toys can also be a great option, if your relationship includes sex!
+Why not surprise your submissive with a new vibrator, masturbator, or a dildo in their favourite colour?
+They’ll think of you fondly every time they use it.

 Finally, consider the meaning of gifts that signify your relationship and importance to each other.
-You’ll need to negotiate its meaning fully, of course, and I don’t advocate springing this on someone without discussion – but for many submissives, their collar will be the most precious gift they ever receive.
-If that’s not right for your relationship (or they already have one,) then other options might be a special piece of jewellery, a harness, some beautiful underwear, or even a kink toy that is only for the two of you to use together.
+You’ll need to negotiate its meaning fully, and I don’t advocate springing this on someone without discussion, but for many submissives, their collar will be the most precious gift they ever receive.
+If that’s not right for your relationship (or they already have one,) then other gift options for a submissive might be a special piece of jewellery, a harness, some beautiful underwear, or even a kink toy that is only for the two of you to use together.

 Kinky toys and tools are absolutely ideal gifts to give Dominants, too.
 Pay attention to what things they pick up and admire when you go to the fetish market together, or what things they’ve mentioned they really want to try.
 File this information away for later then, when you have occasion to give them a gift, you can surprise them with something that they’ll get endless joy out of using (on you, naturally.)
 Have you ever given a sadist a new whip as a present?
 I recommend it.